About Us. Cameroon Advocacy Network

 Since 2017, the Cameroon Advocacy Network (CAN) has made remarkable strides, significantly transforming thousands of lives through unity, compassion, and unwavering support.
 Our key achievements include:

-• Temporary Protected Status (TPS) Achievements:
+• Consider Applying for Temporary Protected Status (TPS)

 • Secured the initial designation and subsequent redesignation of TPS for Cameroonians.
 This has provided blanket relief from deportation and granted work permits to over 20,000 Cameroonians, ensuring their safety and stability in the U.S.